ppipada/flexigpt-app/README.md

 > ⚠ Early Access Notice:
 >
 > The project is under active development; expect breaking changes and incomplete features between releases.
 > Using any packages in this project as a library is not supported.
-Most things are tightly coupled together to serve as a App.
+Most things are tightly coupled together to serve as an App.

 - [Quick Start](#quick-start)
 - [Key Features](#key-features)